mping/intemporal/README.md

 # intemporal

-A Clojure library in the spirit of temporal.io, uber cadence.
+A Clojure library in the spirit of temporal.io or uber cadence.

 ## Usage